adamiturabi/noun-class-nahw-wafi/README.md

 ## Summary

-I have jotted down some notes to help students of Arabic with Arabic nouns and their behavior as na3t.
+I have jotted down some notes to help myself and other students of Arabic with Arabic nouns and their behavior as na3t.

+You may report any errors by opening an issue.

 ## Building the document